-Where the clearing does not meet either AO, the application must first address PO20.
+If the entire clearing for the proposed development cannot meet the AOs where relevant (AO136.1 to AO136.2), the application will need to address the PO directly.
 The application should include all of the following:

-- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - 3.
+Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application.

+- 2. Identify the defining bank of any natural wetland within 100 metres of the proposed clearing footprint. - 3.
 Identify all areas of clearing within any natural wetland, or within 100 metres of the defining bank of any natural wetland. - 4.
 Identify any areas of clearing within 100 metres of the defining bank of any natural wetland that are not considered regional ecosystems associated with a natural wetland.
 For example: regional ecosystems that rely on permanent or temporary inundation by water to remain in the landscape; vegetation within a jump up or hill immediately adjacent a natural wetland that does not contribute to the ecological functioning or stability of the natural wetland 10.
-Examples of significant changes in elevation immediately adjacent to natural wetland areas include: - Simpson Desert and lower Channel Country ("natural wetland" to "dune field"); - Cape York Peninsula (wetlands associated with rivers); and - Areas in northern and western Queensland where vegetation does not extend more than a few metres from the defining bank. - 5.
-Demonstrate how clearing in any natural wetland, or within 100 metres of the defining bank of any natural wetland, maintains the composition, structure and function of the regional ecosystem.
+Examples of significant changes in elevation immediately adjacent to natural wetland areas include: - Simpson Desert and lower Channel Country ("natural wetland" to "dune field"); - Cape York Peninsula (wetlands associated with rivers); and - Areas in northern and western Queensland where vegetation does not extend more than a few metres from the defining bank. - Demonstrate how clearing in any natural wetland, or within 100 metres of the defining bank of any natural wetland, maintains the composition, structure and function of the regional ecosystem.
 This should include details of the proposed clearing and management methods, and use of any best practice methods. - See Appendix 2 'Composition, structure and function of regional ecosystems' for guidance, further information sources and contacts for further assistance. - 6.
-Where clearing in any natural wetland, or within 100 metres of the defining bank of any natural wetland, does not maintain the composition, structure and function of the regional ecosystem, then clearing is likely to impact one or more of the following:
+Where clearing in any natural wetland, or within 100 metres of the defining bank of any natural wetland, does not maintain the composition, structure and function of the regional ecosystem, then clearing is likely to impact one or more of the following: - a. bank stability by protecting against bank erosion; - b. water quality by filtering sediments, nutrients and other pollutants; - c. aquatic habitat; - d. terrestrial habitat.